Krishitaa/Vrinda-Store-Analysis-using-excel/README.md

 # Vrinda-Store-Analysis-using-google sheets
-Creating a dashboard using Google Sheets.The project has been made for practice purposes and might contain mistakes.
+Creating a dashboard using Google Sheets.
+The project has been made by following the tutorial only for practice and might contain mistakes.

-Reference is taken from youtube tutorial:https://youtu.be/gTK5rNhWJyA?si=cvxty1KigaRGathh
+Reference is taken from YouTube tutorial:https://youtu.be/gTK5rNhWJyA?si=cvxty1KigaRGathh